Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `bool` - Returns `true` if the object is currently being near touched.
+   * `bool` - Returns `true` if the Interactable Object is currently being near touched.

-The IsNearTouched method is used to determine if the object is currently being near touched.
+The IsNearTouched method is used to determine if the Interactable Object is currently being near touched.

 #### IsTouched/0